 The lymphatic system, part of the immune system, is made up of vessels that help to protect the body from infection and foreign substances.
-It produces and releases lymphocytes (white blood cells) and other immune cells that monitor and then destroy pathogens — such as bacteria, viruses, parasites, and fungi — whenever they enter your body.
+It produces and releases lymphocytes (white blood cells) and other immune cells that monitor and then destroys pathogens — such as bacteria, viruses, parasites, and fungi — whenever they enter your body.

 Symptoms of KLA usually start during childhood and include shortness of breath and coughing due to the accumulation of fluid around the lungs and heart.
 Other common symptoms include chest and body pain, abnormal bleeding and bruising, and soft masses under the skin.
 KLA is diagnosed based on such symptoms, laboratory testing, and a biopsy of the tumor tissue.
 The cause of this condition is unknown, and it is not thought to be hereditary.